-Moreover, SOME ACTIVITIES AREN’T ALLOWED ON SUNDAYS.
+Moreover, some activities aren’t allowed on Sundays.
 So you can’t make any noise because it can disturb your resting neighbors!

 Sunday is also a “quiet day” by law.
 Though what is considered “Quiet law” varies from town to town, it is generally not permitted to do any noisy housework on Sundays in Germany.

-What can people do on Sundays then?
+So what can people in Germany do on Sundays?

 Germany is filled with lovely hiking trails and opportunities to connect with nature.
 Sunday is the best day to explore and be active!
 Many Germans do outdoor sports on this day, such as hiking, biking, jogging, walking, skiing, etc.

-Have long breakfast
+3. Have a long breakfast or brunch

 And of course, having a long breakfast at home with some pancakes or freshly baked bread is also a good idea.
 Some bakeries in Germany remain open till midday on Sundays, especially for people who want fresh bread for breakfast.

-Go on the trip
+4. Go on the trip

 Also, don’t forget to explore more of your town.
 Familiarizing yourself with the area around you on a Sunday is a great way to take advantage of living abroad.
 Also, public transportation runs seven days a week; you can take the bus, U-Bahn, or S-Bahn.

-Barbecue or Grillen
+6. Barbecue or Grillen

-Have a family lunch
+7. Have a family lunch

-One of the German traditions is to have a Sunday lunch with their family, usually in the parents’ or grandparents’ house.
-Yes, Germans prefer family lunches above dinners.
-It’s a perfect day to see your closest ones and spend some quality time together.
+One of the German traditions is to have a Sunday lunch with their family, usually at the parents’ or grandparents’ house and usually precisely at noon!
+For family gatherings, Germans prefer lunches over dinners.

-Call your relatives
+8. Call your relatives

 With our busy lives, it’s almost impossible to manage a call on another day of the week or even on holiday.
 Sunday is officially the best day for family and all related to these activities.
-If you don’t have a chance to visit them, just call and ask how they are doing, it’s important.
+If you don’t have a chance to visit them, just call them and ask how they are doing; it’s important.

-Visit a museum and other sightseeing
+9. Visit a museum and other sightseeing

 Luckily, museums in Germany are open all day on Sundays.
 Take advantage of it and learn about German history, culture, or art.